TeamTechArt/AKMA/README.md

 ## AKMA-Introduction

-Audio Kinetic Media Art, shortly AKMA, which pronounces the same as the devil in Korean.

-AKMA is the media art generation solution based on StlyeGAN3 that produces a media art reacting actively to the volume of input audio.
+Audio Kinetic Media Art, shortly AKMA, which pronounces the same as the devil in Korean, is the media art generation solution based on StlyeGAN3 that produces a media art reacting actively to the volume of input audio.

 ## Factors-in-AKMA

-Users can adjust the following factors to produce target media art.
+Users can adjust following factors to produce target media art.

 	- Input Audio : Must be wav file (24bit wav file is not acceptable)
 	- Input Network_pkl : StyleGAN3 model containing contents that the user wants for media art